biodiversitydata-se/documentation-overview/README.md

 - Contacts (copy from data resource)
 - Provider codes - institution and collection (make sure these are present in occurrence.txt, otherwise add to *Default values for DwC fields* on the data resource)

+### Syncing (repatriated) datasets from GBIF to Atlas
+Dataset meta data is synced from the [GBIF Repatriated](https://collections.biodiversitydata.se/dataProvider/show/dp4) data provider page in the Collectory admin interface.
+To view differences between datasets in GBIF and the Atlas click **Compare GBIF vs Atlas**.
+From that view the datasets that have changed can be updated.

+#### Adding a new dataset
+Adding new repatriated datasets is done by clicking **Repatriate data** from the Collectory admin start page.

 ### Loading records into the Atlas
 The major steps are listed below, detailed documentation for data ingestion can be found in [the pipelines repository](https://github.com/biodiversitydata-se/pipelines/blob/master/sbdi/README.md) and in sbdi-install ([terraform](https://github.com/biodiversitydata-se/sbdi-install/blob/main/terraform) and [ansible](https://github.com/biodiversitydata-se/sbdi-install/blob/main/ansible/roles/pipelines/README.md)).